 When you opt for staff augmentation, that means you are relying on the company’s resources to fulfill a task.
 This might increase the workload of the management, which, in turn, can take focus away from the core needs of the business.
 This happens when you pull your IT team away from a major project to work on another one.
 Moreover, the training cost tends to increase because you have to ensure the staff you hire is up to date with how things work at your company and that they have the required skills to take up this project.

-To conclude, IT outsourcing and staff augmentation are good choices when you have a project due.
+IT outsourcing vs staff augmentation are good choices when you have a project due.
 However, what will lead you to the right decision is thinking about the structure of your company and what will serve your needs the best.
 If maintaining control is a priority, you would be better off with staff augmentation.
 IT outsourcing would be a better fit if you want to reduce managerial workload.
 Just weigh the goals of your company and decide accordingly.